Configure Varnish (TM) for PrestaShop

 $ sudo cp /opt/bitnami/varnish/etc/varnish/default.vcl /opt/bitnami/varnish/etc/varnish/default.vcl.backup

 Add the PrestaShop-specific Varnish (TM) configuration by downloading the corresponding file and copying it to the correct location:

 $ sudo cp prestashop.vcl /opt/bitnami/varnish/etc/varnish/default.vcl $ sudo sed -i 's/port\s*=\s*"[^"]*"/port = "80"/g' /opt/bitnami/varnish/etc/varnish/default.vcl

 Varnish (TM) and PrestaShop are now configured.

-IMPORTANT: Varnish (TM) is connected to Apache locally so other applications like phpMyAdmin or phpPgAdmin could become public.
+IMPORTANT: Varnish (TM) is connected to Apache locally so other applications like phpMyAdmin could become public.
 Find out how to block these applications.

 Next, proceed to test and activate the Varnish (TM) service as described below:

 Restart the Varnish (TM) service:

 Open port 81 in the server firewall.
 Refer to the FAQ for instructions.

 Check if the website is being served properly by Varnish (TM) on port 81, by browsing to http://SERVER-IP:81.